Vajradarshini, teaching creative, contemporary Buddhism

 Finding magic in the everyday

 What can I tell you about me?
 This is an ‘about’ page, after all.
-But I know you are more interested in you.
-No offence intended.
-We’re all caught in the illusion that the world revolves around us.
-How could it feel any other way?
+But the truth is, you’re probably more interested in you.
+No offence intended—it’s just the way we’re wired.
+Each of us in under the illusion that the world revolves around us.
+How could it feel otherwise?

-What do I care about that is relevant to you?
+So what do I care about that might be relevant to you?

-Bringing the Dharma alive - In an ideal world, we would each have our own awakened guru to guide us.
-When people met the Buddha they were meeting the teachings in human form, alive, embodied and real.
-When we meet the teachings as words on a page, or these days words on a screen, our challenge is to bring them alive for ourselves.
+Bringing the Dharma alive - In an ideal world, we’d each have an awakened guide at our side.
+When people met the Buddha, they were encountering the teachings in human form—alive, embodied, and real.
+When we meet the teachings as words on a page (or a screen), the challenge is to bring them alive for ourselves.
 The mission of Red Ladder Studio is to help each person make the Dharma their own.
-The truth is universal, but we each express that truth in a unique way.
+The truth is universal, but the way we express it is unique.

-Applying the Dharma to everyday life - My nan used to say to me, ‘how’s your Buddhism?’ as if it were just one part of my life.
-But the way I see it, the whole of life is an opportunity to practice.
-Someone asked Sangharakshita, the founding teacher of the order I belong to, ‘how do I get a mind like yours?’
-His answer surprised us.
-It wasn’t to study the teachings more deeply, or to meditate for longer, but to ‘reflect on everything that happens to you’.
-Reflecting on everyday life in the light of the Dharma is a path to insight.
+Applying the Dharma to everyday life - My nan used to ask me, “How’s your Buddhism?” as if it were just one part of my life.
+But I see it differently: all of life is an opportunity to practice.
+Someone once asked Sangharakshita, the founding teacher of my order, “How do I get a mind like yours?”
+His reply was unexpected.
+He didn’t say “study harder” or “meditate longer,” but simply: “Reflect on everything that happens to you.”
+When we look at our daily lives through the lens of the Dharma, insight begins to grow.

-Taking a creative approach to the Dharma - Creativity is one thing that brings the Dharma alive for me.
-Rather than looking solely at words, books and concepts, I like to find connections between Dharma, art and culture.
-Finding connections between seemingly disparate things sparks creativity.
+Taking a creative approach to the Dharma - Creativity is what brings the Dharma alive for me.
+Beyond words and concepts, I love making connections between Dharma, art, and culture.
 A melancholic film might bring alive the teaching on compassion, while our meditation means we’re more deeply moved by the film.
 Art and Dharma can shine a light on one another, each amplifying the truth and beauty in the other.

 Red Ladder Studio sits at the junction between the Dharma, contemporary art and culture, and everyday life.